-The Maneuver: Whereas qualified charitable distributions are appropriate for older investors who have much of their wealth in their tax-deferred accounts, donating appreciated securities will mainly benefit investors with taxable (nonretirement) holdings.
+The Maneuver: Whereas qualified charitable distributions are appropriate for older investors who have much of their wealth in their tax-deferred accounts, donating appreciated securities will mainly benefit investors with taxable (nonretirement) holdings at all age levels.
 This strategy can yield three key benefits.
 First, scaling back large positions by donating them to charity can help reduce a portfolio's risk level.
 Donating appreciated securities carries valuable tax savings, too--namely, the donor won't owe capital gains taxes on the appreciation in the shares, and he or she can deduct the full market value of the shares at the time of the donation, provided the investor has owned them for up to one year and provided the deduction is less than 30% of adjusted gross income.
-(A higher threshold of 60% of adjusted gross income applies to donations of cash.)
+(A higher threshold applies to donations of cash.)
 If the amount of donation exceeds what's deductible in a given year, any excess can be carried forward and deducted for up to five years in the future.

 Best for: Investors who have highly concentrated positions in individual holdings with a low cost basis.